simatic/TrainsProtocol/README.md

 -----------------------------------------------
 tests/integration/basic contains a basic integration test which shows the APIs which can be used.

-To compile, you should add ""-Iinclude" (where "include" is the path to "include" directory of this TrainsProtocol GIT project) to your compilation instruction
+To compile, you should add "-Iinclude" (where "include" is the path to "include" directory of this TrainsProtocol GIT project) to your compilation instruction

 To link, you should add "-Lsrc -ltrains -pthread" (where "src" is the path to "src" directory of this TrainsProtocol GIT project) to your link instruction